devfake/vume/README.md

 Make sure that the `RewriteBase` in the `.htaccess` file (public folder) is correct.
 This must point to the public directory too.
 An example for a typical MAMP installation: `RewriteBase /vume/public`.

 Check out the [Basic Taskapp Demo](http://80.240.132.120/vume/vume_taskapp.zip) to see the code in a small app.

+Store non-composer packages in `app/libs`.
+You can access them in your Controllers, Views and Models.

 ## Config